Blood Donation Requirements & FAQs

 Is it safe to give blood?

 Most donors feel fine during and after donation.
-Occasionally a person may feel dizzy, nauseous or develop a bruise.
+Occasionally a person may feel dizzy, nauseous, or develop a bruise.
 If you feel lightheaded, stop what you are doing, lie down, and raise your feet until the feeling passes.
-Hydrating yourself after donating will help your body replenish lost fluids.
-If you would like to report further problems, please call 1.800.256.4483.
+Hydrating yourself before and after donating will help your body replenish lost fluids.
+If you would like to report any problems, please call 1.800.256.4483.

 Does it hurt to give blood?